dannymagnus/CI_MS4_Elginis_Restaurant/README.md

 ### User stories:

 #### First time user
-*1. As a first time user, I want to be able to view the type of food the restaurant provides* *2.
-As a first time user, I want to see professional and appealing images of the food* *3.
-As a first time user, I want to be able to navigate the website quickly and easily* *4.
-As a first time user, I want to be able to view the full menu* *5.
-As a first time user, I want to be able to view food allergies and calories* *6.
-As a first time user, I want to be able to view a description and price of the food* *7.
-As a first time user, I want to be able to leave a comment or review* *8.
-As a first time user, I want to be able to see other user’s comments and reviews* *9.
-As a first time user, I want to be able to edit and delete a comment I have made* *10.
-As a first time user, I want to be able contact the restaurant* *11.
-As a first time user, I want to be able to make a reservation* *12.
-As a first time user, I want to be able to view the restaurants location and opening hours* *13.
-As a first time user, I want to know about the business and it’s ethos* *14.
-As a first time user, I want to be able to see special offers and promotions.*
+1. As a first time user, I want to be able to view the type of food the restaurant provides
+2. As a first time user, I want to see professional and appealing images of the food
+3. As a first time user, I want to be able to navigate the website quickly and easily
+4. As a first time user, I want to be able to view the full menu
+5. As a first time user, I want to be able to view food allergies and calories
+6. As a first time user, I want to be able to view a description and price of the food
+7. As a first time user, I want to be able to leave a comment or review
+8. As a first time user, I want to be able to see other user’s comments and reviews
+9. As a first time user, I want to be able to edit and delete a comment I have made
+10. As a first time user, I want to be able contact the restaurant
+11. As a first time user, I want to be able to make a reservation
+12. As a first time user, I want to be able to view the restaurants location and opening hours
+13. As a first time user, I want to know about the business and it’s ethos
+14. As a first time user, I want to be able to see special offers and promotions.
-*15. As a first time user, I want to be able to to sign in to, or create an account* *16.
-As a first time user, I want to be able to log out of an account* *17.
-As a first time user, I want to be able to see separate menus for lunch, dinner and drinks* *18.
-As a first time user, I want to be able to view the business’ social media*
+15. As a first time user, I want to be able to to sign in to, or create an account
+16. As a first time user, I want to be able to log out of an account
+17. As a first time user, I want to be able to see separate menus for lunch, dinner and drinks
+18. As a first time user, I want to be able to view the business’ social media

 # Site Owner
-*19. As a site owner, I want to attract customers to our restaurant* *20.
-As a site owner, I show appealing and professional images of our food* *21.
-As a site owner, I want users to be to view our full menu* *22.
-As a site owner, I want users to be able to view the food descriptions and prices* *23.
-As a site owner, I want users to be able to view allergies and calories* *24.
-As a site owner, I want users to be able to make a reservation* *25.
-As a site owner, I want users to be able to leave a comment or review* *26.
-As a site owner, I want users to be able to view other comments and reviews* *27.
-As a site owner, I want users to be able to edit and delete comments or reviews* *28.
-As a site owner, I want users to be able to contact the business* *29.
-As a site owner, I want users to be able to view the location and opening times* *30.
-As a site owner, I want users to be able to find out about our business ethos* *31.
-As a site owner, I want users to be able to have an idea of the restaurant’s welcoming atmosphere so they will make a reservation*
+19. As a site owner, I want to attract customers to our restaurant
+20. As a site owner, I show appealing and professional images of our food
+21. As a site owner, I want users to be to view our full menu
+22. As a site owner, I want users to be able to view the food descriptions and prices
+23. As a site owner, I want users to be able to view allergies and calories
+24. As a site owner, I want users to be able to make a reservation
+25. As a site owner, I want users to be able to leave a comment or review
+26. As a site owner, I want users to be able to view other comments and reviews
+27. As a site owner, I want users to be able to edit and delete comments or reviews
+28. As a site owner, I want users to be able to contact the business
+29. As a site owner, I want users to be able to view the location and opening times
+30. As a site owner, I want users to be able to find out about our business ethos
+31. As a site owner, I want users to be able to have an idea of the restaurant’s welcoming atmosphere so they will make a reservation
-*32. As a site owner, I want users to be able to navigate the site easily and quickly* *33.
-As a site owner, I want to be able to promote special offers and events.*
+32. As a site owner, I want users to be able to navigate the site easily and quickly
+33. As a site owner, I want to be able to promote special offers and events.
-*34. As a site owner, I want users to be able to sign in to, or create an account* *35.
-As a site owner, I want users to be able to log out of their account* *36.
-As a site owner, I want users to be able to see separate menus for lunch, dinner and drinks* *37.
-As a site owner, I want users to be able to review and approve user comments* *38.
-As a site owner, I want users to be able to view the business’ social media*
+34. As a site owner, I want users to be able to sign in to, or create an account
+35. As a site owner, I want users to be able to log out of their account
+36. As a site owner, I want users to be able to see separate menus for lunch, dinner and drinks
+37. As a site owner, I want users to be able to review and approve user comments
+38. As a site owner, I want users to be able to view the business’ social media

 ## Surface
 ### Design choices